The Aftermath (Irish band)

 The Aftermath are an Irish mod/pop rock band, currently based in Mullingar.
 They are composed of brothers Johnny (guitar, keys, vocals) and Michael Cronin (drums, percussion, samples, vocals), both of whom are originally from Longford but raised in Leeds, as well as Mullingar guitarist, Justin McNabb and bassist Martin Gray.
 The Aftermath released their debut album, Friendlier Up Here on 25 April 2008.
 They have had three singles enter the Irish Singles Chart, all inside the Top 20; "One is Fun/Are You Not?" spent two weeks in the chart and peaked at number eleven, "Hollywood Remake/Need" also spent two weeks in the chart and peaked at number nineteen, whilst latest single "All I Want is For You to Be Happy" spent a week in the chart at number thirteen.
 All this led to the band being voted at number nine in the "Most Promising for 2007" category in the Hot Press Readers Poll.

 The Aftermath have provided support for Razorlight, The Streets, The Mission and The Frames on Irish and European dates.
 They have played a double-headliner in Whelan's, Dublin with New York City outfit Arckid, who feature Liv Tyler’s husband Royston Langdon on bass and lead vocals.
 Eight weeks of 2006 were spent in BBC Radio 1 DJ Chris Moyles's Top Unsigned Bands Chart and they are still the only Irish band to have featured in the Tastemakers Chart.
 Festival appearances include Electric Picnic, Indie-pendence, Le Chéile and Hard Working Class Heroes.
 The Aftermath are named after the Cronins favourite album by The Rolling Stones.
 They are signed to the Live Transmission label.

 Career

 Debut album

-The Aftermath had two top 20 singles independently by touring Ireland, playing small venues, independent record stores, lunchtime gigs and entertaining the people who bought their record.
 The band members moved to France to work with Karl and Dave Odlum.
 Acquaintances from their time touring the UK helped the band - Phil Vinyl (Placebo, Elastica and Pulp) offered producer strokes, Ger McDonald (Travis and U2) performed mixing duties, Steve Wickham of The Waterboys and Damien Rice's cellist Vyvienne Long assisted as did former Anathema bassist, Duncan Patterson and Paul Weller's keyboardist Helen Turner who continues to play live with the band.
 Words of wisdom were given by the legendary producer Mike Hedges and Irish Jack Lyons, an old associate of The Who and there were contributions from Terry Edwards, well known for working with Tindersticks, whom the band befriended when they supported Gallon Drunk and The Ukrainians.
 The band have also used fan footage from a free show in Mullingar to create a video for their 2008 single "Northern Lingerie".